 It they exceed the page limit, they can be put as supplementary material, which will be available in e-version only.

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid formulae where possible.
 Abbreviations are not permitted

 • Author names and affiliations.
 Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.

 • Corresponding author.
 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

 An abstract of between 50 and 250 words.
-Abstracts should not contain formulae.
+Abstracts should not contain formulae or abbreviations.